Skip to content

 Dysautonomia isn't a single condition but an umbrella term for more than 15 different disorders.
 The most common types are Postural Orthostatic Tachycardia Syndrome (POTS), which causes a rapid heart rate upon standing, and neurocardiogenic syncope, which often leads to fainting.
 These conditions can develop at any age, affecting children, teens, and adults.
 At Lazar Spinal Care, we see patients across all life stages, from pediatric to senior patients, who are looking for answers.
 Getting a proper diagnosis is key to understanding which type you may have and finding the right path forward.

-What Causes Dysautonomia?
+What Are the Causes of Dysautonomia?

 Understanding what causes dysautonomia can feel like putting together a complex puzzle.
 For some, it’s a primary condition, meaning it happens on its own.
 For many others, it’s a secondary condition that develops as a result of another health issue.
 The autonomic nervous system is incredibly sensitive, and various factors can disrupt its delicate balance, leading to the wide range of symptoms you might be experiencing.